 e.
-Apple Inc. hires a student as an intern during the summer.
+Apple Inc. hires a student to work as an intern.

-Apple's decision to hire a student intern is Apple increasing the labour it uses.
-The flow of labour services is the black arrow labelled e in the figure.
-The flow of the payment for the labour services is the grey arrow in the opposite direction to the black arrow labelled e.
+Apple's decision to hire a student intern is Apple increasing the labor it uses.
+The flow of labor services is in the black arrow indicated by point e in the figure.
+The flow of the payment for the labor services is in the grey arrow in the opposite direction to the black arrow labeled e.